aFightClub/Rails-Framework/README.md

 ## What makes us different?

 We start all apps without anything fancy (like Stripe, etc) and we have a built-in `Invite Code` which you can set in the generator.
 This allows you to build your MVP, invite your audience with invite code to start validating your app idea!
+By default all scaffolds made with AI assume it will be associated with a user.
+By default the entire app is behind authentication.

 ## Requirements